 Facts about Thompson Rivers University

-- TRU takes its name from the North Thompson and South Thompson Rivers, which converge at Kamloops
+- Thompson Rivers University takes its name from the North Thompson and South Thompson Rivers, which converge at Kamloops

 - 6 athletics teams — baseball, cross country running, golf, swimming, curling, and cheer squad